LiveLike/livelike-docs/reference/Programs/using-programs-api.md

 ## Start or Stop Program

 The `status` field on a program is controlled by starting and stopping it.
 When a program is started the status is `live`, and then when it's stopped it is either `future` or `past` depending on when the program is scheduled for.
-A program's live status does not affect it's ability to create or publish widgets.
+A program's live status does not affect its ability to create or publish widgets or users' ability to access it.

 ```python Python
 import requests